rpmcruz/objdetect/README.md

 ### Dataset

-Each dataset must return a single "datum", which is a dictionary containing at least image and bboxes.
-Optionally, it can also contain classes and other attributes.
+Each dataset must return a single "datum", which is a dictionary containing at least `image` and `bboxes`.
+Optionally, it can also contain `classes` and other attributes (such as `cos_angle` and `sin_angle` for Pixor).
 In this package, we heavily rely on dictionaries to bind the data inputs, the model outputs and the loss functions.

 Each bounding box uses the format `(xmin, ymin, xmax, ymax)` with each value normalized [0,1].